 What is God up to?
 In Jesus Christ, through the Holy Spirit, the Father is making all things new.
 This is happening through ‘the energy of reconciliation which is the dynamo at the centre of the universe ‘(Eugene Peterson).
-Despite our inherent human frailty, God chose to be with us, and through Jesus Christ, demonstrated what true humanity was to look like.
-Moreover, God chose to engage us as agents and partners in this massive restoration project that we call the kingdom of God.
-This is taking place in so many different ways and traditions, but we have chosen a framework that involves being faithfully present in three different places, and with seven basic practices.
-These cannot possibly capture all the ways in which God is as at work, and they are continually being nuanced, but, it is a beginning!
+This is taking place in so many different ways and traditions, but our intention is to participate in what God is already doing by being faithfully present through the Spirit to our neighbours and beyond.

 Storytelling – Inhabiting the story of God as revealed in the scriptures of the Old and New Testaments, inviting the authority of that story to shape our lives, and telling that story through creative and passionate living in God's world.

-Friendship – Receiving and returning the friendship God has offered to us through Christ, and then helping one another listen, through the Holy Spirit, to what God is saying to us through faithful friendship with each other.
+Friendship – Receiving and returning the friendship God has offered to us through Christ, and then through the Holy Spirit, helping one another listen to God through faithful friendship with each other.

 Culture Making – Living out of the Creator's imperative to steward the earth as a precious gift, through artful and faithful development of what we have been given.